mjandrevska/helloWorld/README.md

 If you chose 2.b, Congratulations - you started the server.
 Please go to browser and you will be able to see the application, which can be accessed on localhost:3000

-Also, please be sure to open a new terminal tab and navigate to the /public/app folder.
-Then, run watchify app.js -o bundle.js.
-This command start watchify and looks for any changes in the code.

 You can login if you already have an existing account, or you can register yourself in order to be able to navigate to the actual chat.